Reba McEntire

 BirthdayMar 28, 1955

-BiographyReba Nell McEntire ( REE-bə-MAK-in-tire; born March 28, 1955), or simply Reba, is an American country singer and actress.
+BiographyReba Nell McEntire ( REE-bə MAK-in-tire; born March 28, 1955), or simply Reba, is an American country singer and actress.
 Dubbed "The Queen of Country", she has sold more than 75 million records worldwide.
 Since the 1970s, she has placed over 100 singles on the Billboard Hot Country Songs chart, 25 of which reached the number-one spot.
 An actress in both film and television, McEntire starred in the television series Reba, which aired for six seasons.
 She also owns several businesses, including a restaurant and a clothing line.

 One of four children, McEntire was born and raised in Oklahoma.
-With her mother's help, her siblings and she formed the Singing McEntires, who played at local events and recorded for a small label.
+With her mother's help, she and her siblings formed the Singing McEntires, who played at local events and recorded for a small label.
 McEntire later enrolled at Southeastern Oklahoma State University and studied to become a public-school teacher.
 She also continued to occasionally perform and was heard singing at a rodeo event by country performer Red Steagall.
 Drawn to her singing voice, Steagall helped McEntire secure a country music recording contract with PolyGram/Mercury Records in 1975.

 Over the next several years, PolyGram/Mercury released a series of McEntire's albums and singles, which amounted to little success.
 In the early 1980s, McEntire's music gained more momentum through several top-10 country songs, including "(You Lift Me) Up to Heaven", "I'm Not That Lonely Yet", and her first number one "Can't Even Get the Blues".
 Yet McEntire became increasingly unhappy with her career trajectory and signed with MCA Records in 1984.
 Her second MCA album titled My Kind of Country (1984) became her breakout release, spawning two number-one Billboard country singles and pointed toward a more traditional musical style.
 Through the 1980s, McEntire released seven more studio albums and had 10 more number-one country hits.
 Her number-one singles included "One Promise Too Late", "The Last One to Know", and the Grammy Award-winning "Whoever's in New England".